argonautproject/cgm/input/pagecontent/index.md

 ### Submitting CGM Data

+**☛ See [Profile: CGM Submission Bundle](StructureDefinition-cgm-data-submission-bundle.html#profile) for details**

+**☛ See [Example Bundle](Bundle-cgmDataSubmissionBundle.json.html#root)**

 {% include StructureDefinition-cgm-data-submission-bundle-header.xhtml %}

-**☛ See [Profile: CGM Submission Bundle](StructureDefinition-cgm-data-submission-bundle.html#profile) for details** **☛ See [Example Bundle](Bundle-cgmDataSubmissionBundle.json.html#root)**

 #### CGM Data Submission Standing Order

-{% include StructureDefinition-cgm-data-submission-standing-order-header.xhtml %}

 **☛ See [Profile: CGM Data Submision Standing Order](StructureDefinition-cgm-data-submission-standing-order.html#profile) for details**

 **☛ See [Example Order ("Send a summary every two weeks")](ServiceRequest-cgmDataSubmissionStandingOrderExample.json.html#root)**

+{% include StructureDefinition-cgm-data-submission-standing-order-header.xhtml %}

-It's important to note that submissions can be manually triggered by a patient or provider within their app.
+It's important to note that submissions can also be **manually triggered by a patient or provider** within an app.
 For example, if there is an upcoming appointment, the provider can click a button to manually trigger submission of the most up-to-date results.
 Out-of-band communication between the app developer and the clinical provider system can also be used to establish preferred submission